flaviut/nim-by-example/content/oop_macro.md

   for node in body.children:
     case node.kind:

-      of NnkMethodDef, NnkProcDef:
+      of nnkMethodDef, nnkProcDef:
         # inject `this: T` into the arguments
         let p = copyNimTree(node.params)
         p.insert(1, newIdentDefs(ident"this", typeName))
         node.params = p
         result.add(node)

-      of NnkVarSection:
+      of nnkVarSection:
         # variables get turned into fields of the type.
         for n in node.children:
           recList.add(n)